DHRI-Curriculum/intro-python-workshop/lessons.md

 ## Challenge

 Add two more `elif` statements to this program to make it better able to handle different potential fields of study.
+Change the field of study a couple of times, making sure to save after each change, to test out your code.

 ## Solution